 Does the operator use or share the information for commercial purposes not related to the provision of the online services requested by the school?
 For instance, does it use the students’ personal information in connection with online behavioral advertising, or building user profiles for commercial purposes not related to the provision of the online service?
 If so, the school cannot consent on behalf of the parent.

-Does the operator enable parents to review and have deleted the personal information collected from their children?
+Does the operator enable the school to review and have deleted the personal information collected from their students?
 If not, the school cannot consent on behalf of the parent.

 What measures does the operator take to protect the security, confidentiality, and integrity of the personal information that it collects?

-What are the operator’s data retention and deletion policies for children’s personal information?

-6. I'm an educator and I want students in my school to share information for class projects using a publicly available online social network that permits children to participate with prior parental consent.
-Can I register students in lieu of having their parents register them?

-This question assumes that your school hasn't entered into an arrangement with the social network for the provision of school-related activities, but rather that you intend to use a service that is more broadly available to children and possibly other users.
-The Commission has recognized the school’s ability to act in the stead of parents in order to provide in-school Internet access.
-However, where the activities and the associated collection or disclosure of children’s personal information will extend beyond school-related activities, the school should, as a best practice, effectively notify parents of its intent to allow children to participate in such online activities before giving consent on parents’ behalf.
+What are the operator’s data retention and deletion policies for children’s personal information?Schools also should keep in mind that under the Protection of Pupil Rights Amendment, Local Educational Agencies (LEAs) must adopt policies and must provide direct notification to parents at least annually regarding the specific or approximate dates of, and the rights of parents to opt their children out of participation in, activities involving the collection, disclosure, or use of personal information collected from students for the purpose of marketing or selling that information (or otherwise providing the information to others for that purpose).